-- (1) At its first sitting after a general election, and before proceeding to any other business, the National Assembly must elect a presiding officer to be known as the Speaker. - (2) Whenever there is a vacancy in the office of Speaker, the National Assembly must without delay elect a person to fill the vacancy. - (3) A person is qualified for election as Speaker if he or she is or has been a member of the National Assembly or is qualified to be elected to the National Assembly. - (4) Elections to the office of Speaker must be conducted by the chairperson of the Zimbabwe Electoral Commission or his or her nominee, by secret ballot in accordance with Standing Orders, and the results must be announced forthwith. - (5) Before commencing his or her duties, the Speaker must take before the Chief Justice or a judge of the Constitutional Court the oaths of loyalty and office in the forms set out in the Third Schedule. - (6) A member of the National Assembly who is elected as Speaker ceases to be a member of the National Assembly, and the vacant seat must be filled in accordance with the Electoral Law. - (7) The Speaker may resign by announcing his or her resignation in person to the National Assembly or, if the National Assembly is not sitting, by giving written notice to the Clerk of Parliament. - (8) The Speaker must vacate his or her office- - (a) on the day on which the National Assembly first meets after a general election; - (b) upon accepting any other public office or upon entering employment with any other person; - (c) upon becoming a member of Parliament or the President of the Senate; - (d) upon becoming a Vice-President, Minister, Deputy Minister or Provincial Governor; - (e) if circumstances arise that would oblige him or her to vacate his or her seat, if he or she were a member of the National Assembly; or - (f) if a resolution for his or her removal from office is passed by at least two-thirds of the total membership of the National Assembly.
+At its first sitting after a general election, and before proceeding to any other business, the National Assembly must elect a presiding officer to be known as the Speaker.

+Whenever there is a vacancy in the office of Speaker, the National Assembly must without delay elect a person to fill the vacancy.

+A person is qualified for election as Speaker if he or she is or has been a Member of the National Assembly or is qualified to be elected to the National Assembly.

+Elections to the office of Speaker must be conducted by the Clerk of Parliament under the supervision of the Zimbabwe Electoral Commission, by secret ballot in accordance with Standing Orders, and the results must be announced forthwith.

+Before commencing his or her duties, the Speaker must take before the Chief Justice or the next most senior judge available the oaths of loyalty and office in the forms set out in the Third Schedule.

+A Member of the National Assembly who is elected as Speaker ceases to be a Member of the National Assembly, and the vacant seat must be filled in accordance with the Electoral Law.

+The Speaker may resign by announcing his or her resignation in person to the National Assembly or, if the National Assembly is not sitting, by giving written notice to the Clerk of Parliament.

+The Speaker must vacate his or her office--

+- (a) on the day on which the National Assembly first meets after a general election; - (b) upon accepting any other public office or upon entering employment with any other person; - (c) upon becoming a Member of Parliament or the President of the Senate; - (d) upon becoming a Vice-President, Minister or Deputy Minister; - (e) if circumstances arise that would oblige him or her to vacate his or her seat, if he or she were a Member of the National Assembly; or - (f) if a resolution for his or her removal from office is passed by at least two-thirds of the total membership of the National Assembly.

-6.12 Deputy Speaker of National Assembly
+127 Deputy Speaker of National Assembly

-- (1) As soon as practicable after electing a Speaker following a general election, the National Assembly must elect one of its members to be the Deputy Speaker. - (2) Whenever there is a vacancy in the office of Deputy Speaker, the National Assembly must without delay elect a person to fill the vacancy.
+As soon as practicable after electing a Speaker following a general election, the National Assembly must elect one of its Members to be the Deputy Speaker.

+Whenever there is a vacancy in the office of Deputy Speaker, the National Assembly must without delay elect a person to fill the vacancy.

-- (3) Elections to the office of Deputy Speaker must be conducted by the chairperson of the Zimbabwe Electoral Commission or his or her nominee, by secret ballot in accordance with Standing Orders, and the results must be announced forthwith. - (4) Before commencing his or her duties, the Deputy Speaker must take before the Chief Justice or a judge of the Constitutional Court the oaths of loyalty and office in the forms set out in the Third Schedule. - (5) The Deputy Speaker may resign by announcing his or her resignation in person to the National Assembly or, if the National Assembly is not sitting, by giving written notice to the Speaker or, in the absence of the Speaker, to the Clerk of Parliament. - (6) The Deputy Speaker must vacate his or her office- - (a) upon ceasing to be a member of the National Assembly; - (b) upon becoming a Senator or the President of the Senate; - (c) upon becoming a Vice-President, Minister, Deputy Minister or Provincial Governor; or - (d) if a resolution for his or her removal from office is passed by at least two-thirds of the total membership of the National Assembly.
+Elections to the office of Deputy Speaker must be conducted by the Clerk of Parliament under the supervision of the Zimbabwe Electoral Commission, by secret ballot in accordance with Standing Orders, and the results must be announced forthwith.

+Before commencing his or her duties, the Deputy Speaker must take before the Chief Justice or the next most senior judge available the oaths of loyalty and office in the forms set out in the Third Schedule.

+The Deputy Speaker may resign by announcing his or her resignation in person to the National Assembly or, if the National Assembly is not sitting, by giving written notice to the Speaker or, in the absence of the Speaker, to the Clerk of Parliament.

+The Deputy Speaker must vacate his or her office--

+- (a) upon ceasing to be a Member of the National Assembly; - (b) upon becoming the President of the Senate; - (c) upon becoming a Vice-President, Minister or Deputy Minister; or - (d) if a resolution for his or her removal from office is passed by at least two-thirds of the total membership of the National Assembly.

-TENURE OF MEMBERS OF PARLIAMENT
+PART 5 TENURE OF MEMBERS OF PARLIAMENT

-6.13 Oath of member of Parliament
+128 Oath of Member of Parliament